 Aimed at: Peri CCT trainees

-The fellowship in Exeter is well established and provides excellent clinical experience in all aspects of shoulder (70%) and elbow (30%) surgery.
+The fellowship in Exeter is well established and provides excellent clinical experience in all aspects of shoulder (60%) and elbow (40%) surgery.
 The fellow will gain operative experience in arthroscopic, arthroplasty, revision arthroplasty and trauma surgery of both the shoulder and elbow.
 The Royal Devon and Exeter hospital is the regional centre for elbow arthroplasty.

-The fellow will work with all three shoulder surgeons at Exeter (Jeff Kitson, Chris Smith and Will Thomas).
+The fellow will work with all four shoulder surgeons at Exeter (Jeff Kitson, Chris Smith, Will Thomas and Jon Evans).
 This post is fully funded and banded at registrar level with evening and weekend general trauma on-call commitment that does allow for additional pay and experience, but does not interfere with the day to day timetable of the fellow.